 In the 2012 round of the New gTLD Program, it proved to be difficult for residents from countries subject to U.S. sanctions to file and make their way through the application process.
 The AGB (Applicant Guidebook) states, in language highly reminiscent of the RAA: "In the past, when ICANN has been requested to provide services to individuals or entities that are not SDNs (specially designated nationals) but are residents of sanctioned countries, ICANN has sought and been granted licenses as required.
 In any given case, however, OFAC could decide not to issue a requested license."
-11

 It is the Subgroup's understanding that new gTLD applicants from sanctioned countries who are not on the SDN list found that the process for requesting that ICANN apply for an OFAC license is not transparent, and that response times for ICANN replies felt quite lengthy.
 In particular, ICANN apparently did not provide any indication that it had applied for an OFAC license.
+Furthermore the process is quite lengthy, even if ICANN is proceeding with speed.
+As a result, applicants may have felt they were in limbo.

-11 New gTLD Applicant Guidebook, 1-25.
+&lt;sup>11 New gTLD Applicant Guidebook, 1-25.